 The Region H Water Planning Group supports clarification and definition of the legislative intent of the unique stream segments and of the unique reservoir sites.

 Senate Bill 2 of the 77th Legislature amended the Water Code to restrict political subdivisions from taking certain actions within unique stream segments and unique reservoir sites.
-Senate Bill 3 amended the Texas Water Code to adopt the unique stream segments and unique reservoir sites recommended in the 2007 State Water Plan.

 Continue funding of the State of Texas Groundwater Availability Modeling effort.